 - KTM Revelator 4000 road bike review

-- Canyon Ultimate CF SL 9.0 road bike review
+- Canyon Endurance CF SL Disc 7.0 review

-Carbon is light, compliant – and it's perfectly achievable to pitch for one at this price point.
-However, if you're after resilience — for example you expect to be racing the bike in criterium races and want to know it can take a battering, you might want to look towards the high-specced aluminum market.
+Carbon is light, compliant, and it's perfectly achievable to opt for one at this price point.
+However, if you're after resilience — for example, you expect to be racing the bike in criterium races and want to know it can take a battering — you might want to look towards the high-specced aluminum market.

-You might find some titanium and steel at this point – both good options if you're seeking springy comfort and perhaps a 'bike for life'.
+You might find some titanium and steel at this point - and both are good options if you're seeking springy comfort and a 'bike for life'.

-At this magical £2000 price point, many of the bikes you'll be looking at will share almost exact replicas frames with those you see the pros riding – with lower end wheels and groupsets.
+At this magical £2000 / $2500 price point, many of the bikes you'll be looking at will share almost exact replicas frames with those you see the pros riding, albeit with lower-end wheels and groupsets.
 This means that, in theory at least, you could be buying a ride experience not a million miles away from a bike of double the cost.

 Looking at a second hand bike?
 Here's our tips...

-Trickle down technology means you can easily get a Shimano Ultegra equipped bike for under £2000 now.
+Trickle-down technology means you can easily get a Shimano Ultegra rim-equipped bike for under £2000 / $2500 now.

-With the apparently unstoppable march towards electronic components it would also be worthwhile checking that the bike you buy has internal cable routing, in order to gracefully accommodate electronic upgrades.
+With the apparently unstoppable march towards electronic components,it would also be worthwhile checking that the bike you buy has internal cable routing, in order to gracefully accommodate electronic upgrades at a later stage.

 While the shifters, derailleurs and chainset are probably the most important parts of any groupset, it's worth looking at the full spec to see if you're getting full bang for your buck.
-While a lower end chain or cassette shouldn't have too much of a negative effect, many manufacturers will hit a price point by fitting budget brakes which won't match up when it comes to braking modulation.
-See if you can find a bike with brakes that match the rest of the groupset.
+While a lower end chain or cassette shouldn't have too much of a negative effect, many manufacturers will hit a price point by skimping on the brakes with off-brand or lower spec calipers, which won't match up when it comes to braking modulation.
+That's less likely with disc brakes, but if you go for rim brakes see if you can find a bike with brakes that match the rest of the groupset.